 If the property is a house then yes, you absolutely should.
 There is no reason for houses to be sold on a leasehold basis.
 The government is committed to banning the sale of leasehold houses.
 As a result, all developers have stopped selling them.

 If the property is a flat, there are a few other things to consider.
 Buying the freehold can cost about as much as extending the lease of the property and buying the freehold of a flat is a little bit more complicated since you’ll need to get the other residents of the block involved.
 You’ll still have to contribute towards service charges but you’ll be able to have more say over how much the charges are.

 It’s worth noting that if you have a flat and you own a share of the freehold, you still have a lease.
-However you should be able to extend it for free and it’ll be from a new entity that owns the freehold (which you’ll be a part of).
+However you should be able to extend it for free.
+It’ll be from a new entity that owns the freehold (which you’ll be a part of).

 Steps to buying the freehold of your flat